 Utah offers a variety of scenic backdrops for incredible cross-country skiing and snowshoeing at ski resorts, state parks, national forests and private lands.

 There are many ways to experience The Greatest Snow on Earth® beyond the dreamy downhill of our 15 ski resorts.
-Utah's famous snow is equally ideal for serene moonlit snowshoe tours as it is for your cardio workouts on Nordic skis.
+Utah's famous snow is equally ideal for serene, moonlit cross-country ski tours as it is for more strenuous cardio workouts.
+Utah's well-organized cross-country skiing community means plenty of groomed trails on and off the resorts.
+You can also explore deeper into Utah's extensive backcountry.

 North Fork Park, just north of the town of Liberty, (801) 399-8491 has 20 km of trails that are groomed six times per week.
 The South Gate trailhead's Ogden Nordic Center offers warm drinks, maps, gear and friendly conversation Thursday through Sundays from 9 am to 4 pm.